jhonrocha/algo-grinding/README.md

-# coding-flex
+# Algo Grinding
-Project-Euler and HackerRank excercises
+This project is a sandspace dedicated for practicing simple and complex algorithm questions and learnings.